My name is Jules Clancy.

 7. I have a ‘thing’ for bacteria and yeasts.
 So I love making my own fermented foods like yoghurt and sauerkraut.
 When I was studying food science my honours thesis was in food microbiology looking at the bacterial populations of Blue Vein and Camembert cheese – any excuse to eat more cheese!

 8. I have 2 science degrees (food science and wine science).
 I had a brilliant time working all over the world making wine including France, California and Australia.
 I also learned one important lesson, making wine is hard, hard work.
 It’s much better to just pay someone else to make it so I can focus on the drinking part!
+Recently I’ve learned to become much more moderate with my alcohol intake.

 9. I HATE when people ask me what my last meal would be.
 Mostly because I don’t like thinking about not being able to eat any more and also because it’s so tough to decide!
 That being said, I would love my last meal to start with champagne and oysters.
 And possibly end with blue cheese and Château d’Yquem (dessert wine).

 12. I’ve eaten at some of the best restaurants in the world including el bulli (before it closed), Noma in Copenhagen and el celler de can roca.
-We pretty much always plan our holidays around a restaurant reservation.
+We always plan our holidays around a restaurant reservation.
 Although these days with our small family that tends to be more casual day time places.

 13. I have dreams of growing most of our own food.
 But have a very long way to go.
 At the moment I’m happy keeping up the supply of fresh herbs, salad greens and eggs from our chooks.